MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-PSSessionOption.md

 [about_Hash_Tables](about/about_Hash_Tables.md).

-Next, the `New-PSSessionOption` cmdlet, using the **ApplicationArguments** parameter, creates a session option object saved in the `$team` variable.
-When `New-PSSessionOption` creates the session option object, it automatically converts the hash table in the value of the **ApplicationArguments** parameter to a primitive dictionary so the data can be reliably transmitted to the remote session.
+Next, the `New-PSSessionOption` cmdlet, using the **ApplicationArguments** parameter, creates a **SessionOption** object saved in the `$team` variable.
+When `New-PSSessionOption` creates the session option object, it automatically converts the hash table in the value of the **ApplicationArguments** parameter to a **PrimitiveDictionary** so the data can be reliably transmitted to the remote session.

 The `New-PSSession` cmdlet starts a session on the Server01 computer.
 It uses the **SessionOption** parameter to include the options in the `$teamOption` variable.